-NOTE 23 - SHARE BASED PAYMENTS
+NOTE 22 - SHARE BASED PAYMENTS

 The Company has established an Employee Share Option Plan, the details of which are set out in the Company's initial public offering prospectus in December 2005.
 The Company from time to time grants options to acquire ordinary fully paid shares in the Company to management personnel and other staff on terms set out in the plan.
-The granting of options is at the Directors' discretion and is designed to provide an incentive component in the remuneration package of key personnel.
+The granting of options is at the Directors' discretion and is designed to provide an incentive component in the remuneration package of personnel.
 Options granted carry no dividend or voting rights.
-Each option is exercisable into a fully paid ordinary share of the Company's share have been trading on the ASX prior to the decision to grant
+Each option is exercisable into a fully paid ordinary share of the Company.
+The exercise price of the options is set at the time of grant with reference to the weighted average price at which the Company's shares have been trading on the ASX prior to the decision to grant.

-Grant date Expiry date Exercise price Balance at start of year Granted during year Exercised during year Vested and exercised at year end 13 April 2013 8 April 2016 0.9875 - 500,000 - 500,000 500,000 - 500,000
+Grant date Expiry date Exercise price \$ Balance at start of year Granted during year Exercised during year Balance at year end

+2014 Ť

+13 April 2013 8 April 2016 0.9875 500,000 - - 500,000

+500,000 - - 500,000

+2013

+13 April 2013 8 April 2016 0.9875 - 500,000 - 500,000

+- 500,000 - 500,000

-The weighted average remaining contractual life of options outstanding at the end of the year was 33 months.
+The weighted average remaining contractual life of options outstanding at the end of the year was 21 months.

-No options expired during the year.
+No options were issued during the year.

-No options were exercised during the year.
+No options expired, lapsed or were exercised during the year.